Transfering, please wait ..

 Variations are listed in the IATA DGR and they sometimes change, depending on the State or Operator's individual requirements.
 This means that a shipper sending dangerous goods from one country (State) to another country (State) via an airline (Operator) must check the current IATA DGR for any specific variations that may apply.
 The shipper must also check for variations specific to the Operator that is being used to transport the dangerous goods.

 Below is the list of all Australian (State) variations that are applicable to the transport of Dangerous Goods.
+A complete list of State and Operator variations can be found in Section 2.8.2 and 2.8.4 respectively of the current IATA DGR.

 4).
-Dangerous Goods Permitted to be Carried by Passengers or Crew
+Dangerous Goods Permitted to be Carried by Passengers or Crew (Table 2.3.A)

 Passengers and crew are permitted to take certain dangerous goods on an aircraft subject to restrictions in their checked-in or carry-on baggage.
 Table 2.3.A (Provisions for Dangerous Goods Carried by Passengers or Crew) in the IATA DGR refers to the dangerous goods items and lists the restrictions that apply for those articles to travel.